 - Coverage for a wide range of ailments

 - Beneficial for those who have frequent healthcare expenses as they can avail cumulative coverage

 When do top-up and super top-up come to use?

 Top-up health plans have a feature called ‘deductible’.
 It is a pre-decided limit.
 When the cost of a single hospitalization crosses the deductible limit, the top-up plan kicks in.
 Top-up plans can be utilized only for single hospitalization cases and when the cost exceeds the deductible.

-Top up plans are more beneficial to those who do not have any serious chronic ailments and have a base health plan and require additional coverage just as a back-up in case of a healthy emergency.
+Top-up plans are more beneficial to those who do not have any serious chronic ailments and have a base health plan and require additional coverage just as a backup in case of a health emergency.
 Super top-up plans are beneficial to those who suffer from chronic illnesses and need hospitalization a few times in a year.